Covid-19 pandemic and our responses in managing the exceptional situation

 - Ensuring functioning purchasing and supply chains under all circumstances.

-- Postponing development projects, focus on dealing with the situation
+- Postponing development projects while focusing on handling with the situation.

 - Securing cash flow: